whitewolf92/invoice-app/README.md

-# Xendit Shopping Cart Demo
+# Xendit PDF Demo

-This demo is a mock shopping cart store that uses Xendit checkout for invoicing and payment processing.
+This demo is a pdf export tool that relies on Xendit invoice api for the data.
 The backend uses a simple ExpressJS server to proxy the request from client-side to the Xendit API Gateway, while the frontend uses ReactJs.

 ## Getting Started